jncraton/operating-systems-cpsc4420/lectures/01-intro.md

 ## Desktop Environments

 - Creates a graphical shell for the user
-- Provides similar features as a text-based shell
+- Provides similar features to a text-based shell
 - `KDE`, `GNOME`, `Explorer`